IBM/NeSLET/README.md

 - `dbpedia_2020_types.t7` has the embedding for each type.
 Row i will have the embedding of type i. `./code/blink/data_preparation/create_bert_embedding_for_types.py` can be used to create these embeddings.
 It will take as input.
 - `entity_token_ids_128.t7` contains the token ids of the entity descriptions.
 For each entity, create a sequence `[CLS]Entity title[SEP]Entity description[SEP]`.
 Then tokenize the sequence as suitable for BERT.
 The ith row of this matrix will correspond to the ith entity in `entity.jsonl`.

+Additional pointers:
+- `entity.jsonl` and `entity_token_ids_128.t7` can be downloaded from https://github.com/facebookresearch/BLINK
+- A large dataset having mappings from mention (and context) to wikipedia entity can be obtained from https://github.com/facebookresearch/KILT#additional-data